 To measure labor productivity at the overall project level, IPA employs a method we call twinning in which we compare projects that are similar to each other (e.g., office building to office building, chemical plants to chemical plants) and adjust for other differences like project size as well as normalize for wage differences from location to location and over time, as described earlier in the General Methodology Description section.
 We can then compare construction costs for like-to-like projects to create a productivity index for each project (e.g., actual productivity/benchmark productivity).
+A higher index means higher productivity (e.g., fewer labor hours per installed material).
 The productivity index can then be used to quantify the relationships between practices, unusual events (such as severe weather, labor source, etc.), and their effect on the relative productivity.
 The value of this approach is that it provides a measure of the relative labor productivity for the composite of all labor on a project.
 It also provides a way to determine the labor productivity when individual material quantities are not available (e.g., details on the pipe or steel are not provided).